gillislab/CrossExpression/README.md

 Cross-expression is conceptualized without considering direction.
 Specifically, the p-values in `cross_expression` or correlations in `cross_expression_correlation` consider the cases where gene A or gene B is in the target cell.
 The outputs are the FDR-corrected lower p-values and average correlation, respectively.

 Like the two cross-expression functions, the `bullseye_scores` consider both cases.
-Unlike these functions, however, the `bullseye_scores` present both directions as outputs, making its size twice as large as those of the two cross-expression functions.
+Unlike these functions, however, the `bullseye_scores` present both directions as outputs.
 Thus, the user can average the directional information or take the minimum, etc., if a unidirectional output is desired.

 ### Bullseye plot